 The City of Bowling Green operates and maintains a wastewater treatment plant and collection system.
-There is only one (1) CSO structure on the entire system, located at the corner of Poe and Mercer Roads.
-This CSO structure, associated 4.0 million gallon (MG) flow equalization basin, and raw wastewater pumping station are all inspected three (3) times daily for proper operation by Water Pollution Control (WPC) Division personnel.
+There is only one (1) CSO structure on the entire system, located at the North West corner of Poe and Mercer Roads.
+This CSO structure, associated 4.0 million-gallon (MG) flow equalization basin, and raw wastewater pumping station are all inspected three (3) times daily for proper operation by Water Pollution Control (WPC) Division personnel.
 Along with physical checks, these facilities are continuously monitored by a telemetry/SCADA system.
 The City's Wastewater Collection Division has a regular sewer televising, flow monitoring and cleaning program to identify and resolve maintenance issues, including infiltration and inflow.
-In 2018 the Sewer Collection Division cleaned a total of 14,464 feet of combination and sanitary sewers and televised 16,802 feet of combination and sanitary sewer.
+In 2022 the Sewer Collection Division cleaned a total of 41,059 feet of combination and sanitary sewers and televised 23,727 feet of combination and sanitary sewer.
 Records of all maintenance, inspections, repairs and televising are maintained by the Bowling Green Wastewater Collection Division personnel.
-Records of sewer relining/replacement are maintained by the Bowling Green City Engineer's office.
+The City's Wastewater Collection Division replaced 466 Linear feet of 10" sewer on Coleman Ave.
+They also replaced 467 linear feet of 15" sewer at the Bowling Green County Club to Fairview Ave.
+There were no sewers relined in 2022, the records of sewer relining/replacement are maintained by the Bowling Green City Engineer's office.